fnalways/Olares/docs/manual/olares/market.md

 1. Confirm that the target application supports cloning:
     a.
 Open **Market** from Dock or Launchpad, and click the application to open the details page.
     b.
 Check the **Required permissions** section.
 Only applications with the **Multi-Instance** property support cloning.
-2. Click **My Olares** from the left navigation pane.
+2. Click **My Olares** from the left sidebar.
 The list of installed applications will appear on the right.
 3. Locate the target application, click the drop-down arrow next to the **Open** button, and then click **Clone**.
 4. In the **Clone App** window, configure the following information, and then click **Confirm**: